-Partial funding for this project has been provided by the Natural Sciences and Engineer-CIRRELT-2019-49 30 ing Council of Canada (NSERC), through its Discovery Grant program and by the Fonds de recherche du Québec through its Team Grant program.
-We also gratefully acknowledge the support of Fonds de recherche du Québec through their strategic infrastructure grants.
+While working on the project, the second author was Adjunct Professor, Department of Computer Science and Operations Research, Université de Montréal.
+We gratefully acknowledge the financial support provided by the Natural Sciences and Engineering Council of Canada (NSERC), through it its Discovery Grant program and by the Fonds de recherche du Québec through its Team Grant program.
+We also gratefully acknowledge the support of Fonds de recherche du Québec through their strategic infrastructure grants..
+Thanks are also due to Calcul Québec and Compute Canada for providing the authors access to their high-performance computing infrastructure.